 The RF Employee Self Service portal is where you can manage most of your employment tasks online.
 Start by setting up your account:

 The Research Foundation Employee Self Service portal offers many features:

-The Research Foundation offers a suite of retirement benefits to
+The Research Foundation offers a suite of retirement benefits to employees.

 The Research Foundation's basic retirement plan is a defined contribution plan designed to satisfy the requirements of Section 401 (a) of the Internal Revenue Code.
 RF contracts with TIAA-CREF to provide services under this plan.
 Once you have met the eligibility requirement The Research Foundation will begin making contributions to your account.
 To meet the eligibility requirements RF employees working the required hours of service (975 hours of service for a 37.5- hour week or 1,000 hours for a 40-hour week) will participate in the Basic Retirement plan upon completing a waiting period of one year of qualified service.
 The contribution rate is based on your hire date.